TanStack/router/docs/framework/react/guide/file-based-routing.md

   - (Optional, **Defaults to `false`**) add file extensions to the route names in the generated route tree
 - **`disableLogging`**
   - (Optional, **Defaults to `false`**) disables logging for the route generation process
+- **prependToRouteTreeFile**
+  - (Optional) An array of strings to prepend to the generated route tree file content.
+- **appendToRouteTreeFile**
+  - (Optional) An array of strings to append to the generated route tree file content.

 ## File Naming Conventions